Interested in Immigrating to Canada from Pakistan?

 Today, Pakistani Canadians are largely immersed in Canadian society, having integrated well into a wide range of professions.
 This is in part due to the wide use of English in Pakistan, decreasing the language barrier upon arrival in Canada.
 Still, many Pakistanis in Canada are able to maintain close ties to Pakistan, and are involved in various Pakistani-Canadian organizations.
 Pakistani cuisine has also gained immense popularity throughout Canada.
 The largest number of Pakistani immigrants in Canada settle in Ontario, followed by smaller yet still significant populations in Alberta, Quebec, and British Columbia.

 To become a Canadian permanent resident, one must choose and submit an application based on eligibility.
 An applicant may be eligible to immigrate as worker, as a refugee, or be sponsored by family members already in Canada.
-Depending on your eligibility and reason for migration, you may choose to immigrate through a variety of programs.
+Depending on your eligibility and reason for moving to Canada, you may choose to immigrate through a variety of programs.

 Useful Resources for Pakistani Immigrants in Canada